Yash04dsr/TERM-PAPER-CLL113/README.md

 A) Developed and implemented a linear regression model to predict the stress-strain behavior of self-healing concrete, resulting in a **40% improvement** in the **Seinze model**

-B) Fitted the stress strain data using **Polynomial interpolation** by lagrange method.
+B) Fitted the stress strain data using **Polynomial interpolation** by Lagrange method.

 C) Using this curve by using **numerical derivative method** (Four point central difference method) found the modulas of elasticity and detailed comaparison of two of the concrete.